home0712/cmsc434-final/README.md

 # CMSC434 Final Project: Budget App

 ## In Progress
-- N/A
+- import navbar to the subtabs in tab 2 (Record)

 ## Verification
-- navbar color (need to choose)
+- navbar color (need to choose 1)
     - change background color
     - change icon color only